pranavviswanatha/nkown-redis/README.md

 - **GET**: Retrieves the value of a key.
 - **HSET**: Stores a field-value pair in a hash.
 - **HGET**: Retrieves the value of a field in a hash.
+- **HGETALL**: Retrieves all fields and values in a hash.

-This implementation uses a basic in-memory store and supports thread-safe operations using `ReadWriteLock`.
+This implementation uses a basic in-memory store and supports thread-safe operations using `ReadWriteLock` and `ReentrantLock`.

 Based on the blog: www.build-redis-from-scratch.dev/en